openshift/ci-docs/content/en/docs/how-tos/interact-with-running-jobs.md

 It is possible to authenticate to CI build farms with Red Hat Single-Sign-On:
-The corresponding Red Hat kerberos ID to the author of a pull request is permitted to accessing the `Namespace` that run jobs.
+The corresponding Red Hat kerberos ID to the author of a pull request is permitted to accessing the `Namespace` that run jobs provided that [GitHub is properly set up in Rover People](/docs/getting-started/useful-links/#configure-github-in-rover-people).

-{{< alert title="Info" color="info" >}}
-To access the `Namespace` it is required that your *GITHUB* user profile is configured in Rover People under *PROFESSIONAL SOCIAL MEDIA* as the last or only github link.
-It may take up to 24 hours to synchronize the modification at Rover People to the build farms.
-{{< /alert >}}

 From a pull request page on GitHub, you can access the build logs from the `Details` link next to each job listed in the checkbox at the bottom of the PR description page.
 This gives an overall picture of the test output, but you might want